Attention: I’m available to SKYPE directly to your classroom! E-Mail email@example.com

 *Children may bring childhood pictures (with permission!) of relatives, along with a short story to add to the discussion.

-*I’ll present a fun Power Point 2007 using early 1900s pictures showing how ideas are gathered for my books.
-Another Power Point 2007 demonstrates the writing process.
+*I’ll present a fun Power Point 2007 using early 1900s pictures showing How A Book Comes To Life!
+Another Power Point encourages writing: You Know You Want To Write!
 I will bring a memory stick and/or CD and will need access to a laptop and projector.
-Presentations are also available in the 1997-2003 version.
-Please specify.
 If possible, class number should be limited to 70-80 students during one presentation, however more students will be fine if you have a large media room.
 I prefer no more than 4 presentations per visit.

 * I’ll be happy to read from any of the “Cynthia’s Attic” books.
-Please let me know in advance which one you would prefer.
+Please let me know, if possible, which one of the five series books you prefer.

-*If visits involve morning and afternoon sessions, a light lunch is not required, but would be appreciated.
+*If visits involve morning and afternoon sessions, a light lunch is not required, but is welcomed, otherwise, the growling coming from my stomach could be distracting!

 *Above all, your enthusiasm before, during and after my visit is greatly appreciated!